yifan-guo-cwru/Music_Box_Project/README.md

 Based on our dataset, we keep the playing log dataset with active user from March 30, 2017 to May 12, 2017.

-    <*> Training set: active user (3/30/2017 - 4/28/2017)
+    <*> Training set: active user during training time period(3/30/2017 - 4/28/2017)

-    <*> Validation set: user from training set (4/29/2017 - 5/12/2017)
+    <*> Validation set:  whether users from training set still are active (4/29/2017 - 5/12/2017)

-    <*> Fixed window size: 2 week(14 days)
+    <*> Fixed validation window size: 2 week(14 days)

 Define the criteria of "active user":

-User who has at least one playing activity within a time window in the play log could be regarded as an "active user".
+User who has at least one playing activity within training time period in the play log could be regarded as an "active user".

 Formulate the problem as the pic below: